CurlyWurly-1/PICO-W-Micropython-examples/README.md

  - Download the zip file of this repo and unzip it.
  - In Thonny, press "View" -> "Files" to bring up the copy sidebar and copy all the content from the downloaded directory called "PICO_programs" to your PICO W. Do this until you see the following content in your PICO W memory:
    - The main directory in your PICO W contains 11 Micropython programs, two HTML files (called "index.html" and "windex.html") and a new directory called "lib"
-   - The directory "lib" contains 5 Micropython programs. (these 5 programs can also be seen if you press "Tools" -> "Manage Packages")
+   - The directory "lib" contains 4 Micropython modules and also the "secrets.py" file.
+(5 objects in total) N.B.
+Once the "secrets.py" file is manually updated with your particular SSID and password, all the WiFi related programs will work OK in your PICO W.

 ## Physical wiring considerations
 Be aware that if you want to connect all four devices to the PICO W at the same time, then 4 pairs of 3.3V/Gnd power connections will be required.